 It still plays host to even more adventure lovers from within and outside this vast state.

-Menger Hotel is a historic hotel in San Antonio, Texas that has been standing tall from the 19th century and is reportedly haunted.
+Menger Hotel is a historic hotel in San Antonio, Texas that has been standing tall since the 19th century and is reportedly haunted.

 So, from the legendary Menger Hotel in San Antonio and the reported 32 ghosts down to Teddy Roosevelt and his rough riders, the list is quite broad.